Skip to content

 3. Stream-Based Response Processing & Brotli Compression

-Loading large files into memory before sending them over the network creates memory bottlenecks.
-Reiatsu relies heavily on Node.js streams to maintain constant memory consumption regardless of response payload size:
+Loading large files into memory before sending them creates bottlenecks.
+Reiatsu uses Node.js streams to keep memory constant regardless of response size:

 // Memory-efficient response streaming inside Context